rsivaibm/edge-analytics-samples/dslinks/Readme.md

 ###DS Links in Java
 We have DS Links written using Java placed under the directory [Java](https://github.com/ibm-watson-iot/iot-dslinks/tree/master/java).
 We have DS Link for Raspberry Pi 3 to provide system information and DS Link to get device data from attached Arduino Uno written using Java.

+# License
+The dslinks samples are shipped with Eclipse Public License and refer to the [License](https://github.com/ibm-watson-iot/edge-analytics-samples/edit/master/dslinks/LICENSE) file for more information about the licensing.